benjaminion/upgrading-ethereum-book/src/book.md

 The list of validators returned by [`get_unslashed_participating_indices()`](/part3/helper/accessors#def_get_unslashed_participating_indices) contains the ones that will be rewarded for making this vote type in a timely and correct manner.
 That routine uses the flags set in state for each validator by [`process_attestation()`](/part3/transition/block#def_process_attestation) during block processing and returns the validators for which the corresponding flag is set.

 Every active validator is expected to make an attestation exactly once per epoch, so we then cycle through the entire set of active validators, rewarding them if they appear in `unslashed_participating_indices`, as long as we are not in an inactivity leak.
-If we are in a leak, no validator is rewarded for any of its votes, but penalties still apply to non-particpating validators.
+If we are in a leak, no validator is rewarded for any of its votes, but penalties still apply to non-participating validators.

 Notice that the reward is weighted with `unslashed_participating_increments`, which is proportional to the total stake of the validators that made a correct vote with this flag.
 This means that, if participation by other validators is lower, then my rewards are lower, even if I perform my duties perfectly.
 The reason for this is to do with [discouragement attacks](https://raw.githubusercontent.com/ethereum/research/master/papers/discouragement/discouragement.pdf) (see also this [nice explainer](https://hackingresear.ch/discouragement-attacks/)).
 In short, with this mechanism, validators are incentivised to help each other out (e.g. by forwarding gossip messages, or aggregating attestations well) rather than to attack or censor one-another.

 Validators that did not make a correct and timely vote are penalised with a full weighted base reward for each flag that they missed, except for missing the head vote.
 Head votes have only a single slot to get included, so a missing block in the next slot is sufficient to cause a miss, but is completely outside the attester's control.
 Thus head votes are only rewarded, not penalised.
 This also allows perfectly performing validators to break even during an inactivity leak, when we expect at least a third of blocks to be missing: they receive no rewards, but ideally no penalties either.

-Untangling the arithmetic, the maximum total issuance due to rewards for attestors in an epoch, $I_A$, comes out as follows, in the [notation](/part3/transition/epoch#rewards-and-penalties) described later.
+Untangling the arithmetic, the maximum total issuance due to rewards for attesters in an epoch, $I_A$, comes out as follows, in the [notation](/part3/transition/epoch#rewards-and-penalties) described later.

 $$
 I_A = \frac{W_s + W_t + W_h}{W_{\Sigma}}NB